mongodb-labs/ai-ml-pipeline-testing/README.md

 ```bash
 CONN_STRING=$($atlas deployments connect $DIR --connectWith connectionString)
 ```
 Stores the local Atlas URI within the `CONN_STRING` var.
-It can then pass `CONN_STRING` as an environment variable to the test suite.
+The script can then pass `CONN_STRING` as an environment variable to the test suite.

 #### Pre-populating the Local Atlas Deployment
 You can pre-populate a test's local Atlas deployment before running the `run.sh` script by providing JSON files in the optional `database` directory of the created subdirectory.
-The `.evergreen/scaffold_atlas.py` file will search for every JSON file within this database directory and upload the documents to the database provided by the `DATABASE` expansion provided in the buildvariant of the `.evergreen/config.yml` setup.
+The `.evergreen/scaffold_atlas.py` file will search for every JSON file within this database directory and upload the documents to the database provided by the `DATABASE` expansion provided in the build variant of the `.evergreen/config.yml` setup.
 The collection the script uploads to is based on the name of your JSON file:
 - `critical_search.json` with `DATABASE: app` will upload all of its contents to `app.critical_search` collection.

 To create a search index, provide the search index configuration in the `indexConfig.json` file.
 The evergreen script will then create the search index before the `run.sh` script is executed.
 Adding multiple search indexes in the setup stage is not supported, but more indexes can be included in the `run.sh` by using the referenced `$atlas` binary.
+See the ["Create an Atlas Search Index and Run a Query"](https://www.mongodb.com/docs/atlas/cli/stable/atlas-cli-deploy-fts/#create-an-atlas-search-index-and-run-a-query) documentation instructions on how to create a search index using Atlas CLI.

 If you need more customized behavior when populating your database or configuring your local Atlas deployment, include that behavior in your `run.sh` script.
 The path to the `$atlas` binary is provided to that script.
 You can view more ways to configure local Atlas by visiting the [Atlas CLI local deployments documentation](https://www.mongodb.com/docs/atlas/cli/stable/atlas-cli-local-cloud/).